jonahwinninghoff/Text-Summarization/README.md

 ## CONCLUSION <a id='concluding'></a>

 <p align = 'justify'>Both Big Bird and XLNET models are tested for performance and efficiency using local application.
 There is a clear trade-off between accuracy and efficiency with both algorithms.
 For example, the Big Bird model does better with predicting summary.
 This algorithm successfully linearizes self-attention mechanism using block sparsity.
 But using cloud environment with Big Bird model is prerequisite for efficiency.
 This model has scalability and redundant problem as seen in several predicted texts.
-For the future research, in order to determine if the novel algorithm can be improved, the AFT and Bayesian connection are tested.</p>
+For the future research, in order to determine if the novel algorithm can be improved, the AFT and Bayesian connection will be tested.</p>

 ## REFERENCES <a id = 'refer'></a>